-Returning to work after the holiday period can be a let-down at times, but it can be downright frustrating if you find your fleet vehicles won’t start!
+Returning to work after the holiday break can be a bit of a letdown.
+But it can be downright frustrating if you discover your fleet of vehicles won’t start!

 Every year we see this issue crop up.
 Fortunately, it’s 100% avoidable with a bit of preventative maintenance.

 Part of the issue stems from the fact that vehicles are being manufactured with smaller and smaller batteries.
 The size of a typical battery size in light vehicles is now 45Ah, which is a far cry from more the powerful 90-100Ah batteries found in larger vehicles.

 Vehicle manufacturers are also now adding features such as “smart charging” into new vehicles, which reduces the charge rates of batteries to reduce fuel consumption.
 It also means you need to be driving longer to charge your batteries.